Hessian (soldier): American Revolutionary War

-Great Britain maintained a relatively small standing army, so it found itself in great need of troops at the outset of the American Revolutionary War.
+Britain maintained a relatively small standing army, so it found itself in great need of troops at the outset of the American Revolutionary War.
 Several German princes saw an opportunity to earn extra income by hiring out their regular army units for service in America.
 Their troops entered the British service not as individuals, but in entire units, with their usual uniforms, flags, equipment, and officers.
 Methods of recruitment varied according to the state of origin.
 The contingent from Waldeck was drawn from an army based on universal conscription, from which only students were exempt.
 Other German princes relied on long-service voluntary enlistment supplemented by conscription when numbers fell short.
 Many princes were closely related to the British House of Hanover and were comfortable placing their troops under British command.

 A total of 29,875 German troops fought alongside British troops in the Revolutionary War, of which 16,992 came from Hesse-Kassel and 2,422 from Hesse-Hanau.
-Other contingents came from Brunswick (4,300), Ansbach-Bayreuth (2,353), Anhalt-Zerbst (1,119), and Waldeck (1,225).
+Other contingents came from the Duchy of Brunswick-Lüneburg (4,300), Principality of Ansbach (2,353), Principality of Anhalt-Zerbst (1,119), and Principality of Waldeck (1,225).
 As the majority of the German troops came from Hesse, Americans use the term "Hessians" to refer to all German troops fighting on the British side.